 On November 27, 2012, Altisource Solutions S.à r.l., a wholly-owned subsidiary of Altisource Portfolio Solutions S.A., entered into a senior secured term loan agreement with Bank of America, N.A., as administrative agent, and certain lenders.
 Altisource Portfolio Solutions S.A. and certain wholly-owned subsidiaries are guarantors of the term loan.
 We subsequently amended the senior secured term loan agreement to increase the principal amount of the senior secured term loan and, among other changes, re-establish the \$200.0 million incremental term loan facility accordion, lower the interest rate, extend the maturity date by approximately one year and increase the maximum amount of Restricted Junior Payments (as defined in the senior secured term loan agreement).
 The lenders of the senior secured term loan, as amended, have no obligation to provide any such additional debt under the accordion provision.
-As of March 31, 2016, \$535.1 million was outstanding under the senior secured term loan agreement, as amended, compared to \$536.6 million as of December 31, 2015.
+As of June 30, 2016, \$482.6 million was outstanding under the senior secured term loan agreement, as amended, compared to \$536.6 million as of December 31, 2015.

 After giving effect to the third amendment entered into on August 1, 2014, the term loan must be repaid in equal consecutive quarterly principal installments of \$1.5 million, which commenced on September 30, 2014, with the balance due at maturity.
 All amounts outstanding under the senior secured term loan agreement will become due on the earlier of (i) December 9, 2020 and (ii) the date on which the loans are declared to be due and owing by the administrative agent at the request (or with the consent) of the Required Lenders or as otherwise provided in the loan agreement upon the occurrence of any event of default under the senior secured term loan agreement.
 However, if the leverage ratio exceeds 3.00 to 1.00, as calculated in accordance with the provisions of the senior secured term loan agreement, a percentage of cash flows must be used to repay principal (the percentage increases if the leverage ratio exceeds 3.50 to 1.00).
-No mandatory prepayments were required for the three months ended March 31, 2016.
-The interest rate as of March 31, 2016 was 4.50%.
+No mandatory prepayments were required for the six months ended June 30, 2016.
+The interest rate as of June 30, 2016 was 4.50%.

-In April 2016, we repurchased a portion of our senior secured term loan with a par value of \$28.0 million at a 13.1% discount.
-The early extinguishment of a portion of the debt will be recorded in the second quarter of 2016.
+In the second quarter of 2016, we repurchased portions of our senior secured term loan with an aggregate par value of \$51.0 million at a weighted average discount of 13.2%, recognizing a net gain of \$5.5 million on the early extinguishment of debt.